python-websockets/websockets/docs/intro.rst

 It reads a name from the client, sends a greeting, and closes the connection.

 .. literalinclude:: ../example/server.py
-    :emphasize-lines: 6,14
+    :emphasize-lines: 8,17

 .. _client-example:

-On the server side, the handler coroutine ``hello`` is executed once for each WebSocket connection.
-The connection is automatically closed when the handler coroutine returns.
+On the server side, ``websockets`` executes the handler coroutine ``hello`` once for each WebSocket connection.
+It closes the connection when the handler coroutine returns.

-Here's a corresponding client example.
+Here's a corresponding WebSocket client example.

 .. literalinclude:: ../example/client.py
-    :emphasize-lines: 7-8
+    :emphasize-lines: 8-10

 Using :func:`connect` as an asynchronous context manager ensures the connection is closed before exiting the ``hello`` coroutine.